Special Issue "New Molecular Mechanisms in Multiple Sclerosis"

 A special issue of International Journal of Molecular Sciences (ISSN 1422-0067).
 This special issue belongs to the section "Molecular Pathology, Diagnostics, and Therapeutics".

 Multiple Sclerosis (MS) is one of the most exciting, emerging fields in neurology.
-Recent pathophysiological insights, derived from both animal models and clinical studies, paved the way for the regulatory approval of novel MS treatments, most recently the novel B-cell depleting antibody ocrelizumab showed promising results in phase III trials in relapsing-remitting (RRMS) and primary progressive MS (PPMS).
+Recent pathophysiological insights, derived from both animal models and clinical studies, paved the way for the regulatory approval of novel MS treatments, most recently cladribin was approved for active MS patients and the novel B-cell depleting antibody ocrelizumab showed promising results in phase III trials in relapsing-remitting (RRMS) and early primary progressive MS (PPMS).
 Some of these compounds possibly act beyond their well-established immunomodulatory properties, for instance, by inducing direct neuroprotection or neuroregeneration (e.g., Anti-LINGO-1).
 Of note, even childhood MS has been recognized as a significant medical problem demonstrating axonal degeneration early in the disease course and novel therapies are increasingly tested for this population.
-However, important, unmet medical needs remain and the quest for even more sophisticated treatment strategies continues.
-For example, promising preclinical data exist regarding the modulation of certain ion channels expressed on immune cells, B cell function in PPMS, and the functional state of the blood-brain-barrier.
+Significant clinical effects could be recently demonstrated for fingolimod in juvenile MS. However, important, unmet medical needs remain and the quest for even more sophisticated neuroprotective treatment strategies continues.
+For example, promising preclinical data exist regarding the modulation of certain ion channels expressed on immune cells, B cell function in PPMS, and the functional state of the blood–brain-barrier.
 Additionally, the search for novel biomarkers predicting treatment responses and/or disease progression is ongoing.
 Improved imaging techniques, such as diffusion tensor imaging or optical coherence tomography, have helped gain in vivo insights into the pathophysiological processes directly acting in MS patients.

 We look forward to receiving your valuable submissions.